ooni/ooni.org/content/post/2024-job-opening-ooni-backend-developer/index.md

 OONI Slack channels](https://slack.ooni.org/), we have regular video/voice meetings, and we track our work on[ GitHub](https://github.com/ooni).

-Our [team members](https://ooni.org/about/team/) are currently based in Europe, and Africa, and North America, but we encourage applications from anywhere in the world.
-To effectively coordinate with our team members, you should be comfortable working with people based in the Central European time zone.
+The [backend team](https://ooni.org/about/team/) is located across the Europe and Asia timezone.
+While we encourage from anywhere in the world a timezone close to the Central European one is preferred.

 ### What you’ll do